 RA issues credentials in a manner that confirms ability of the applicant to receive telephone communications at telephone number or email at email address associated with the applicant in records.
 Any secret sent over an unprotected channel shall be reset upon first use.

+[US / EZP800-63-2: §5.3.1.3.8, §5.3.1.3.11 d) v)]

 Additional checks may be performed so as to establish the uniqueness of the claimed identity, and alternative checks may be performed where the enterprise can show that they lead to at least the same degree of certitude.

-Current Relationship Identity Verification
+Current Relationship Identity Proofing

 No stipulation.

-Affiliation Identity Verification
+Affiliation Identity Proofing

 A specific service that offers identity proofing to applicants on the basis of some form of affiliation must comply with the criteria in this section to establish that affiliation and with the previously stated requirements to verify the individual's identity.